Architecture

 Resume --> Execute

-When a workflow runs, Sayiir executes tasks sequentially.
-After each task completes, the workflow state is checkpointed to the persistence backend.
-If the process crashes, the workflow can be resumed from the last checkpoint — no replay, no re-execution of completed tasks.
+When a workflow runs, Sayiir traverses the continuation tree, executing each task node and advancing to the next continuation.
+After each task completes, the workflow state — including the current position in the graph — is checkpointed to the persistence backend.
+If the process crashes, the workflow resumes from the last checkpointed continuation — no replay, no re-execution of completed tasks.

 Hexagonal Design